 It’s true that a polite American, even a teenager, would not ask you the sum of your last paycheck in a grocery store line.
 That’s a personal matter, for Americans.
 But of course it all depends on what you call personal.

 “I was on the bus today and some American students were talking very loudly about their menstrual periods.”
-That’s one I hear from Ilana about once a month.
-“I was downtown and this American man was in the middle of the street talking on his cell phone about his psychiatric medications.”
+I tend to hear about students and other Americans talking about their preference in ladies pad or other menstrual topics from Ilana about once a month.
+“I was downtown and this American man was in the middle of the street talking on his cell phone about his psychiatric medications (specifically, I overheard him mention buying modafinil online if he wasn’t able to get them today).”
 That one comes up less often, but perhaps only because we so seldom get downtown.

 In America, apparently, income does not fall under the freedom of information act, where as menses and meds do.
 Conclusion: the difference between the American and Israeli national characters is not volubility.
 It’s what you volube about.